PUBLICITY POLICIES FOR STUDENTS AND STUDENT ORGANIZATIONS

 • Soliciting for events is not permitted.

 It is our goal to ensure that people feel welcome and comfortable in their living environment and are not threatened or offended by posted material.
-If material submitted for posting is incongruent with this goal, the Office of Housing and Community Life will discuss concerns prior to posting the material and may require that the sponsoring organization be identified on the poster.
+If material submitted for posting is incongruent with this goal, the Housing Office will discuss concerns prior to posting the material and may require that the sponsoring organization be identified on the poster.

 Campus departments, administrative offices, student organizations, groups sponsored by campus organizations and off-campus nonprofit organizations may post information or publicity in University residences on a space available basis.
 Posters of an organization internal to the house/hall/complex (staff, hall council, fraternity executive council) do not need approval.
-All other postings within campus residences need to be approved through the Office of Housing and Community Life.
+All other postings within campus residences need to be approved through the Housing Office.

-Individuals need to bring or send the posters to the Office of Housing and Community Life.
+Individuals need to bring or send the posters to the Housing Office.
 The material will be reviewed, and if approved, our staff will stamp each poster with the date the poster will be taken down.
 Door hangers will be limited to two per month for each community.
-The organization/individual wishing to put up door hangers will need to come to Housing and Community Life to stamp their own door hangers before hanging them.
+The organization/individual wishing to put up door hangers will need to come to the Housing Office to stamp their own door hangers before hanging them.
 After receiving approval, the Willamette Events Board (WEB) is the only group that may post materials in the halls themselves.
 Unauthorized postings will be removed.

 Posting schedule for posters that go up in Residence Halls ONLY

 There are two poster “due dates” each week.
 Posters will go into RA/CM boxes on Mondays and Thursdays.
-Housing and Community Life Staff will pick up the posters from their boxes on Tuesday and Friday and put them up that day.
-Please plan marketing for your event so you can take advantage of the posting dates since only Housing and Community Life staff can post in the residence halls.
-If you have any questions or need approval of a poster please contact Housing and Community Life at 503-370-6212.
+Housing Staff will pick up the posters from their boxes on Tuesday and Friday and put them up that day.
+Please plan marketing for your event so you can take advantage of the posting dates since only Housing staff can post in the residence halls.
+If you have any questions or need approval of a poster please contact Housing at 503-370-6212.

 The number of copies an organization provides depends on its publicity needs: